ipfs/devgrants/open-grants/ipfs-rust/README.md

 Phase 1.1:

 - Blockstore implementation
+- Node Instantiation and Identity
-- HTTP endpoints for at least blockstore and pubsub
+- HTTP endpoints for /pubsub/, /swarm, /version, /id

 From there, we will begin the shortest path to enabling IPLD applications to be written in Rust.
 Choosing and building (or building upon) a blockstore implementation, followed by enabling several HTTP endpoints.

+Phase 1.2:

+- Bitswap testing and fixes
+- HTTP endpoints for /block, /dag, /refs, /bitswap

 Existing community work will be extremely beneficial to this stage, as many HTTP endpoints can likely be enabled by writing simple wrapper code around existing crates.